 How Do You Choose A Business Broker Based On Their Success Rate With Selling Businesses Like Yours?

-When choosing a business broker to sell your business it makes sense to choose one with a higher success rate rather than one with a lower success rate, right?
+When choosing a business broker to sell a business, it makes sense to choose one with a higher success rate rather than one with a lower success rate, right?

-But why wouldn't you choose a broker who sells 100% of the businesses he takes on instead of one who sells only 10% (or who refuses to disclose his success rate)?
+But why choose a broker who sells 100% of the businesses he takes on instead of one who sells only 10% (or who refuses to disclose his success rate)?

-"Success rate" is completely the wrong metric to be using ...and I'll explain why:
+It's because the self-declared "success rate" is completely the wrong metric ...and I'll explain why:

 Intentionally fake